 Support the proposal

 There are a number of ways you can support rebuilding one of America's most magnificent civic achievements.
 Those in power or positions of influence need to know that you support rebuilding Penn Station in its original form.
-All are invited to share their support by using #rebuildpennstation, follow us on Facebook, or submit artwork or flyers to share at RebuildPennStation.net.
+All are invited to share their support by using #rebuildpennstation, follow us on Facebook, or send a message to firstname.lastname@example.org.

 2 Pennsylvania Plaza